turhancan97/wedding-invitation/README.md

 7. Customization:

 * **HTML Templates:** Modify the HTML templates in the templates directory to customize the look and feel of the website.
-There are spots for you to add your own images, such as your designed invitation card.
+There are spots for you to add your own images (**PUT A IMAGE OF YOURS HERE**), such as your designed invitation card.
 Replace the placeholders with the URLs of your images.

 * **CSS:** You can update static/css/style.css to change the styling.